 Secure Controlled Substances Properly

-Veterinary practices handle drugs regulated under the Misuse of Drugs Act.
-Ensure your controlled substance storage, recording, and disposal procedures comply with all legal requirements.
-Insurance may not cover claims arising from non-compliance with drug management regulations.
+Veterinary practices handle Schedule 4 and Schedule 8 drugs regulated under state poisons legislation.
+Ensure your drug storage, recording and disposal procedures comply with all requirements.
+Insurance may not respond to claims arising from non-compliance with controlled substance regulations.

 5